Home energy storage: Salt water batteries

 Home Energy Storage devices can be paired with salt water batteries, which have a lower environmental impact due to their lack of toxic heavy metal and ease of recyclability.

 Saltwater batteries are no longer being produced on a commercial level after the bankruptcy of Aquion Energy in March 2017.

-Alternatives or complement
+Grid defection

+With an increasing amount of consumers choosing to implement solar panels that feed energy solely to their home and home batteries, grid defection has continued to grow.
+As the number of people of grid increases, the cost of the grid will be spread across fewer consumers making, "the incentive to go off-grid only grow".
+This is seen as an increasingly large disadvantage to home energy storage, as it could lead to the abandoning of a large infrastructure network created to maintain grids, price inflation for those on grid, and a hindrance to the energy transition.

+Other forms of storage

+Storing energy in batteries is far from the only option.
+Multiple forms of storing energy exist such as flywheels, hydroelectric, and thermal energy.

+Pico hydro (hydroelectric)

 Using a pumped-storage system of cisterns for energy storage and small generators, pico hydro generation may also be effective for "closed loop" home energy generation systems.

+Thermal energy storage

 A storage heater or heat bank (Australia) is an electrical heater which stores thermal energy during the evening, or at night when electricity is available at lower cost, and releases the heat during the day as required.

-Accumulators, like a Hot water storage tank, are another type of storage heater but specifically store hot water for later use.
+Accumulators, like a hot water storage tank, are another type of storage heater but specifically store hot water for later use.

+Some systems may be portable or partially portable for easier transportation to another location, or use during transportation or travel.